 Courtesy of Alamo Drafthouse Cinemas.

 When people think of movies in Austin, they immediately think of Alamo Drafthouse Cinema.
-Founded in 1997, their Alamo Drafthouse Ritz location on Sixth Street in the heart of downtown is a staple for all things film.
-They have since expanded to six locations in Austin and 29 locations across America.
+Founded in 1997, they have long been considered a staple for all things film.
+They have since expanded to five locations in Austin and theaters in 24 other cities across America.
 Enjoy a cold, local beer and delicious meal in-theater, as an added bonus for your movie going pleasure.
 Drafthouse also hosts several special events such as the Quote Alongs, where viewers are encouraged to yell out their favorite lines during famous movies.
 Alamo Drafthouse has gained national attention for their superior movie going experiences, so come see what all the hype is about!

 Blue Starlite Mini Urban Drive-In is the place in Austin for nostalgic drive-in movies.
 This South Austin drive-in theater holds 30-50 cars per movie, so getting there early to get the best space is always a smart idea.
 Blue Starlite features a wide range of movies, including classics, art house and cult films, kid-friendly flicks and blockbusters.
 Tune in to the audio in your car using FM radio, or open up the windows and listen along through the exterior speakers.
 Bring your own snacks or buy a s’mores kit at the concession stand and enjoy a movie-going experience like no other in Austin.